-Nikon categorizes the D610 as its entry-level camera in the FX full-frame DSLR series.
-It was released in 2013, so is an older model now and is harder to find in stores.
-It has the D780 above it in the range.
+The Nikon D610 is categorized by Nikon as an entry-level camera in the FX full-frame DSLR series.
+It was released in 2013, so it is an older model now and is harder to find in stores, especially now that Nikon is investing so much effort in the Z mirrorless cameras.
+It has the D780 immediately above it in the range.

 If you just want some quick recommendations on which SD card to get for the Nikon D610, here you go.
 These SD cards meet the needs of the D610’s features, have a strong track record of reliability, are readily available, and are usually priced competitively at major retailers.